gudrunhe/secdec/doc/source/overview.rst

 >>> poly.coeffs
 array([A, B], dtype=object)

-It is also possible to instatiate the :class:`Polynomial <pySecDec.algebra.Polynomial>` with by its algebraic representation:
+It is also possible to instantiate the :class:`Polynomial <pySecDec.algebra.Polynomial>` with by its algebraic representation:

 >>> poly2 = Polynomial.from_expression('A*x0 + B*x1**2', ['x0','x1'])